 An extremely wide range of symptoms characterizes FDH, making it difficult to diagnose.

 In June 2007, research funded in part by the National Institutes of Health led to the identification of the gene that accounts for all affected individuals of FDH.
 The gene is known as PORCN, and it creates proteins important in the development of the skin, skeleton, and eyes in a developing embryo and fetus.
-Recent studies of patients displaying symptoms consistent with FDH have found mutations or deletions in the PORCN gene in nearly all affected females.
+Recent studies of patients displaying symptoms consistent with FDH have found genetic changes in the PORCN gene in nearly all affected females.